Media documentation of the September 11 attacks: Radios

 After the 1993 World Trade Center bombing, radio repeaters for New York City Fire Department communication were installed in the tower complex.
 Because they were unaware that several controls needed to be operated to fully activate the repeater system, fire chiefs at their command post in the lobby of the North Tower thought the repeater was not functioning and did not use it, though it did work and was used by some firefighters.
-The phone outage caused some confusion with directing emergency responses, with Chief Dennis Devlin of Battalion 9 recorded calling for all responding to bring additional handy talkies due to lack of cell phone service.
+The phone outage caused some confusion with directing emergency responses, with Chief Dennis Devlin of Battalion 9 recorded calling for all responding to bring additional walkie-talkies due to lack of cell phone service.

 Problems with radio communication caused commanders to lose contact with many of the firefighters who entered the towers; causing them to be unable to hear evacuation orders.
 Additionally, there was practically no communication with the New York City Police Department, which had helicopters at the scene.
 A tape of emergency radio transmissions was discovered in the rubble of the towers after the attacks and contained about 78 minutes of communication by emergency responders.
 It was marked as confidential prior to the trial of Zacarias Moussaoui before being released to the public after the trial.
 In some cases, such as with Battalion Chief Orio Palmer, the recordings were able to provide a timeline for the emergency responders actions and discoveries while working and climbing the South Tower.
 Palmer's brother-in-law stated later after hearing the tapes; "It was emotional sitting with my wife and sister-in-law, listening to the tapes.
 You're hearing him right at that point prior to the collapse, about the things he saw on the 78th floor.
 Before that, we didn't even know he got higher than the 40th floor."

 Emergency relief efforts in both Lower Manhattan and at the Pentagon were augmented by volunteer amateur radio operators in the weeks after the attacks.
 Members of the Amateur Radio Emergency Service (ARES) and Radio Amateur Civil Emergency Service (RACES) had been prepping for a simulation test in October 2001 before they were notified about the attack.
 Members of RACES across the United States were activated with ARES members on alert shortly after communication of the attack, and helped pass along information and coordinate with local and federal officials.